cypress-io/cypress-documentation/content/guides/cloud/smart-orchestration.md

 Spec Prioritization is a _Smart Orchestration_ feature that is managed within a project's settings.

-To enable or disable this feature:
+To enable or disable this feature at the Project level (must be an admin user):

 1. Select the desired project within Projects view to visit Cypress Cloud.
 2. Click "Project Settings" with the right-hand sidebar.